rbraband521/Sequelize-Model-Associations/Associations.md

 };
 ```
 Notice the `associate()` method receives a parameter of models, this contains every declared model within the models directory.
 The `associate()` method is called in the db/index.js file after each model is imported into the Sequelize instance.
-This allows code within the `associate()` method to access *__ANY__* of the available models.
+This allows code within the `associate()` method to access *_ANY_* of the available models.
 ###### reference: <https://teamtreehouse.com/library/data-relationships-with-sql-and-sequelize-2/data-relationships-in-sequelize/define-a-onetomany-relationship-using-sequelize-associations>

 **Now we can fill in our information to create our association.**

-**For this project, we are using a One-To-Many association.**

-One-To-Many associations connect one source with multiple targets, while all these targets are connected only with this single source.

-##### Project specific explanation: We are trying to associate a single User to many Courses as well as a single Course to a single User.

-The relationship must be a two-way street.
-The key words for this association are `hasMany` and `belongsTo`.
 To define a single User to many Courses, call the User model's `hasMany()` method, passing in a reference to the Course model:

 ```